tingleshao/shape_mean/README.md

 shape_mean
 ==========
-Exploring the meaning of shape in Kendall's definiiton.
+Exploring the meaning of shape in a shape space by Kendall's definiiton.